openxla/shardy/docs/sharding_representation.md

 If a dimension is open we add a `?` following the axes that the dimension is already sharded on (see example below).

+Note that no sharding attribute on a tensor is equivalent to a fully open tensor sharding.

 #### Closed

 A closed dimension is one that isn't available for propagation to add further